 - User must sign in at the Circulation desk.

 - User will not be able to connect to the library’s wireless network without first obtaining an access code from library staff.

-- A parent or guardian must be present to sign the library’s cardholder agreement for a child under the age of 17 and to give permission to access the Internet.
+- A parent or guardian must be present for a child under the age of 18 to give permission to access the Internet.